Samsung Galaxy Chromebook raises the bar in all areas but one.

 The display of the Samsung Galaxy Chromebook is one of its most impressive features.
-Having a 13.3inch 4K (3840 x 2160) with an OLED panel, everything looks vivid and crisp on this device.
+Having a 13.3-inch 4K (3840 x 2160) with an OLED panel, everything looks vivid and crisp on this device.
 One almost gets involved in the screen during general productivity and watching videos.
 Binging Netflix is definitely an experience on this device.
-The display also has quite high brightness to stay visible on sunny days.
-Think of Galaxy Note 20 Ultra AMOLED screen stretched to a 13inch display.
+The display also has relatively high brightness to stay visible on sunny days.
+Think of Galaxy Note 20 Ultra AMOLED screen stretched to a 13-inch display.

 Samsung Galaxy Chromebook: Ports

 There are enough ports to get the job done.
 On both sides, you have one USB 3.1 Type-C Port.
 The right consists of MicroSD Card and the S-Pen Stylus.
 Moving over to the left, there is only the volume rocker and a headphone jack.
 Everyone wants more ports, but to remain this thin, I think Samsung made a good compromise.

 Samsung Galaxy Chromebook: Audio

 There are NO speaker grills on this device.
 But yes, it has internal speakers built under the metallic covering.
 The whole body serves the purpose of throwing out the sound.
 Is it good?
 Yes, it is above average, not as good as you get on a MacBook Pro, but still better than most of the competition.
 Not really a deal-breaker.

 There is a 720p, 1MP webcam coupled with a keyboard camera of 8MP.
 The quality is decent.
 No High-resolution videos or web calls, but it gets the job done.
 The secondary camera on the keyboard shows that Samsung was thinking outside the box.
 Folding the Samsung Galaxy Chromebook into tent mode and you can use the display as a large viewfinder.